Fine compactified Jacobians of reduced curves: Varying the polarization

 Therefore the smooth locus of $J_X(\un q)^i$ is equal to

 Since each subset $J_{X_S}^{\un \chi}$ is irreducible, being a $J(X_S)$-torsor, we deduce that the singular poset of $\J_X(\un q)$ is equal to its poset of orbits, q.e.d. \end{proof}

-Moreover, if our base field $k$ is the field $\bbC$ of complex numbers, then the poset of orbits of a fine compactified Jacobian $\J_X(\un q)$ is a topological invariant of the analytic space $\J_X(\un q)^{\rm an}$ associated to $\J_X(\un q)$, endowed with the Euclidean topology.
+Moreover, as we will show in the next proposition, if our base field $k$ is the field $\bbC$ of complex numbers, then the poset of orbits of a fine compactified Jacobian $\J_X(\un q)$ is a topological invariant of the analytic space $\J_X(\un q)^{\rm an}$ associated to $\J_X(\un q)$, endowed with the Euclidean topology.